 South Africa's Largest Retailers, From Steinhoff to Woolworths

-Growing African Retail Industry Chains and Companies With the Largest Revenue
+South African Retail Industry Chains With the Largest Revenue

-When you look at the list of the largest African retailers, it seems obvious that retail groceries and supermarkets are niche with the largest potential for retail growth.
-According to the Euromonitor, the popularity of retail supermarket chains continues to rise among the largest portion of the community of low- to middle-income consumers.
-It's not surprising that the largest African retail chains are mostly grocery store and supermarket chains.
+Retail groceries and supermarkets are the niche with the largest potential for retail growth among South African retailers.
+According to Euromonitor, the popularity of retail supermarket chains continues to rise among the largest portion of low- to middle-income South African consumers.

 The South African Hub

-African retailing was mostly about South African retailing prior to 2014, which is where nearly all the continent’s bustling commerce activity takes place.
-Cities like Johannesburg and Durban have mega malls that are over 37-acres large which is roughly half the size of the Mall of America in Bloomington, Minnesota.
-Considering the lack of globalization, African retail companies (in particular their food retailers) are large in comparison to other retailers around the world.
+Prior to 2014, African retailing was concentrated in South Africa.
+Cities like Johannesburg and Durban have mega 37-acre malls, which is roughly half the size of the Mall of America in Bloomington, Minnesota.
+Considering the lack of globalization, African retail companies (in particular, their food retailers) are large in comparison to other retailers around the world.

-Because the African retail industry lacks infrastructure, supermarket companies like ShopRite Holdings are finding big success in markets like South Africa.
-They're accomplishing this by investing in local distribution centers, which cut costs.
-This allows ShopRite to supply products to a larger portion of the population.
+Because the African retail industry lacks infrastructure, supermarket companies such as ShopRite Holdings are succeeding in the South African market and others like it.
+The company is investing in local distribution centers, which cuts costs, allowing ShopRite to supply products to a larger portion of the population.

-As the African economy continues to improve and expand, retail groceries continue to drive the industry.
-Furniture and housewares stores are also expected to see an increase in profitability as more consumers become able to afford the items sold at these types of retailers.
-In a nation that is home to some of the poorest countries in the world, the retailers expected to prosper in the short term are those that supply basics to the emerging middle class.
-The World Bank listed 122.7 million Africans in that middle-class range in 2014, which is 30 percent higher than it was 13 years before.
+As the African economy continues to improve and expand, retail grocery stores are playing a significant role.
+Furniture and housewares stores are expected to see an increase in profitability as consumer spending power improves and people can afford the items sold at these types of retailers.
+In a nation that is home to some of the poorest countries in the world, the retailers expected to prosper in the short term are those that supply basic commodities to the emerging middle class.

 Billionaire Population Expected to Grow

-The growing promise of profitability to virtual retailers, in general, should encourage retailers to expand in more established markets like South Africa, as they establish the infrastructure necessary to expand into other African countries.
+The growing promise of profitability to virtual retailers, in general, should encourage retailers to expand into more established markets like South Africa as they establish the infrastructure necessary to expand into other African countries.

 The Most Significant Retailers